catasto-open/catasto-api/README.md

 To run the API locally, you can follow these steps:

-1. Create the folder /app/app on your machine and copy the folder /app/templates inside it.
+1. Create the folder /app/app on your machine and copy the folder /app/templates inside of it.
 This will create the path /app/app/templates.

 2. From the project folder, activate the [Poetry](https://python-poetry.org/) environment and start the API using the following command: